sheerun/githubsocial/README.md

 Real-time collaborative repository recommendations based on GitHub stars.

-## What?
+## About

-Application is using information about starred repositories on GitHub, to produce clever and quick recommendation of what to like next.
-It recognizes collective trends by analysing hundreds of thousands of stars per recommendation.
+Application shows related GitHub projects, by analysing GitHub stars.

-Application is using offline data updated in real-time from [GitHub API](https://developer.github.com/v3/).
-Seed data has been extracted from [Github Archive](http://www.githubarchive.org/), and [GH Torrent](http://ghtorrent.org/) websites.
+Application is using offline data that is updated continously from [GitHub API](https://developer.github.com/v3/).
+The seed database has been extracted from [Github Archive](http://www.githubarchive.org/), and [GH Torrent](http://ghtorrent.org/) websites.
 Specifically:

-- List of GitHub Repositories (stored in Postgres)
-- List of GitHub Users (stored in Postgres)
+* List of GitHub Repositories and Users (stored in PostgreSQL)
-- List of starred Repositories of each User (stored in Redis)
+* List of starred Repositories of each User (stored in Redis)

 ## Used algorithm

-Application is using Memory-based, Item-based [Collaborative Filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) algorithm using optimized [Sørensen–Dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) for detecting similarity between any two repositories.
+Application is using Memory-based, Item-based [Collaborative Filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) algorithm using modifier [Sørensen–Dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) for detecting similarity between given two repositories.

-The algorithm is inspired by [predictor](https://github.com/Pathgather/predictor), with few important differences, among others:
+We use similar approach to [predictor](https://github.com/Pathgather/predictor), with important differences, among others:

-- Similarities are computed collectively using [zunionstore](https://github.com/sheerun/githubsocial/blob/master/app/services/redis_recommender.rb#L13) redis command, instead of computing intersection between given repository and all repositories related to it.
+- Instead of computing intersection of stars between given repository and all repositories related to it, similarities are computed massively using [zunionstore](https://github.com/sheerun/githubsocial/blob/master/app/services/redis_recommender.rb#L13) Redis command.
-- Similarities are computed and cached using [Lua Script](https://github.com/sheerun/githubsocial/blob/master/app/services/redis_recommender.rb#L2) executed directly in Redis instance.
+- Similarities are computed and cached using Lua script executed directly in Redis instance.
+- For repositories with thousand stars, a representative sample of 100-5000 users is taken.
-- Performing computations on sets of integers instead set of strings, gaining on [Redis optimizations](http://redis.io/topics/memory-optimization).
-Redis is used in 32bit mode and with increased shared integer pool to improve memory usage.
+- Employ [optimizations](http://redis.io/topics/memory-optimization) by  computations on sets of integers instead set of strings.
+- Redis is used in 32bit mode and with increased shared integer pool to improve memory usage.
-- For repositories with thousand stars, a representative sample of 100-5000 users is taken for computing live recommendations in <0.1s.
-Full recommendations are computed in background worker to improve users' experience.

-Such changes:

-- allow for real-time recommendations, even with constantly refreshing database data
-- reduce memory footprint needed to 850 MB per redis instance (only one is needed)

-## Want to know more?

-Ping me on [twitter](http://twitter.com/sheerun), or read the source.
+- The "popularity penalty factor" is used for discovering less popular repositories.
+The penalty factor can be provided by user.

+## Performance

+Algorithm is able to analyse hundreds of thousands of stars under 0.5s while maintaining memory usage less than 1GB on GitHub dataset.

 ## Requirements